The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Introduction

 In this work, we explore two CEO problems that differ from prior results in that the models have not only a non-Gaussian source-observation pair, but also general $r$th power difference distortion $d(x,\hat{x}) = |x-\hat{x}|^r$.
-There are two classical asymptotic approaches that have been developed for CEO and multiterminal source coding problems.
-The first takes asymptotics in the number of agents \cite{BergerZV1996, ViswanathanB1997}, where the number of agents grows, but keeping individual rates vanishing sufficiently slowly so that the sum rate grows without bound.
-In this regime, the nature of detection or estimation (for discrete and continuous alphabets, respectively) dominates and statistical inference techniques play a key role.
-The other takes asymptotics in individual coding rate with a fixed number of agents \cite{ZamirB1999}, which highlights the nature of compression.
-Note that distortion asymptotics of the two regimes in terms of sum rate are different even for the same source-observation setting.
+There are two classical asymptotic approaches that have been developed for the CEO and multiterminal source coding problems.
+The first takes asymptotics in the number of agents \cite{BergerZV1996, ViswanathanB1997}, where the number of agents grows, but individual rates vanish sufficiently slowly so that the sum-rate grows without bound.
+In this asymptotic regime, the nature of detection or estimation (for discrete and continuous alphabets, respectively) dominates and statistical inference techniques play a key role.
+The other takes asymptotics where individual coding rate vanishes with a fixed number of agents \cite{ZamirB1999}, which highlights the nature of compression.
+Note that distortion asymptotics of the two regimes in terms of sum-rate could be different even for the same source-observation setting.
 In this work, we take the first approach and investigate problems from an estimation-theoretic viewpoint.
-The models and our contributions are briefly summarized here.
+The models and our contributions are summarized here.

-\textbf{Sec.~\ref{sec:regular_ceo}, \emph{regular} model:} Continuous source and observation supported on $\mathbb{R}$ satisfying some regularity conditions, including the jointly Gaussian CEO problem \cite{ViswanathanB1997, Oohama1998, Oohama2005, PrabhakaranTR2004}, but with $|x-\hat{x}|^r, r \in \mathbb{N}, r \ge 2$ distortion: We find the distortion scales as $\mathcal{O}(\Rsum^{-r/2})$.
-Achievability is by the Berger-Tung encoding scheme \cite{Tung1978} with median estimation, and converse is by the Shannon lower bound \cite{YamadaTG1980}, assuming each agent makes use of identical encoding.
+\textbf{Sec.~\ref{sec:regular_ceo}, \emph{regular} model:} Continuous source supported on $\mathbb{R}$ and observation satisfying some regularity conditions, including the jointly Gaussian CEO problem \cite{ViswanathanB1997, Oohama1998, Oohama2005, PrabhakaranTR2004, UgurAZ2020, TavildarV2005, EkremU2014}, but with $d(x, \hat{x})=|x-\hat{x}|^r, r \in \mathbb{N}, r \ge 2$: We find the distortion scales as $\mathcal{O}(\Rsum^{-r/2})$ using the Berger-Tung scheme \cite{Tung1978} with median estimation.
+A converse bound is also provided by the Shannon lower bound \cite{YamadaTG1980}, assuming each agent makes use of an identical encoding scheme.
+The tightness of the converse is unknown in general as it reduces to an open problem in information geometry, but it is tight at least when the model is Gaussian.